Hand drilling in UK as taught by Dave Watson

-Materials used for friction fire hand drills in boreal forest biomes in the Northern hemisphere
+Materials used for friction fire hand drills in boreal forest biomes in the Northern Hemisphere

 Hearth board for hand drill friction fire method